 Two Andy Warhol screen prints of the late Queen Elizabeth II from his "Reigning Queens" series.
 Thieves escaped from a gallery with a print of her and one of Denmark's former Queen Margrethe II from the same series.
 Photo: Ian West/PA Images via Getty Images.

 After the intruders gained access, they snatched “several works of art,” according to local police.
-They escaped in a getaway car that has since been recovered, according to De Morgen.
+They escaped in a getaway car that was recovered on Friday, according to De Morgen.
 In the rush to get away, two of the prints were left discarded on the street.

 The gallery’s owner Mark Peet Visser has described the heist as “amateurish,” noting that explosives used to gain entry were “so violent that my entire building was destroyed,” and even damaged some neighboring shops.
 This was confirmed by local police in an official update.